-In moderation alcohol does not pose a problem after your cardiac event or for your health in general.
+In moderation alcohol does not pose a problem after your heart attack or for your health in general.
 The recommended weekly limit for men and women 14 units.
-(This should be spread over the week not all on one or two nights and some totally alcohol free days within the week are advised).
+(This should be spread over the week not all on one or two nights).